zaboople/klonk/TheGURQ.md

 ## But Nobody Can Understand That!

 As a programmer, you'll have to perform a bit of mental gymnastics to get all this in place, but as a user, if you undo and redo backwards and forwards (remember, these are your only options) you will see the history of your efforts playing back and forth *as they happened*.
-The user's reference point is history itself, because the algorithm is NOT "time-travelling" in any sense of the phrase; it is simply making changes to get to a desired state with respect to a perfectly linear passage of time.
+The user's reference point is history itself, because the algorithm is *not* "time-travelling" in any sense of the phrase; it is simply making changes to get to a desired state with respect to a perfectly linear passage of time.
 The whole thing *is* intuitive, believe it or not.

 A particularly capricious user might still be perplexed when walking back through their changing-their-mind-about-changing-their-mind-about-etc's, and even give up the hunt.
-Still, they aren't *losing* anything due to the GURQ-orithm; compared to the classical throw-history-away design, they are getting a bonus that they will eventually discover and muddle through as they like.
+Still, they aren't losing anything due to the GURQ-orithm; compared to the classical throw-history-away design, they are getting a bonus that they will eventually discover and muddle through as they like.
 There isn't a particular need to document it other than for completeness and bragging rights.

 ## Memory Space Usage